DEWETRON/TRION-SDK/docs/05_CommandApiReference/CommandApiReference.rst

 CMD_BUFFER_0_CLEAR_ERROR.

 This value can be queried at any time during a running acquisition.
-Calling this command on a stopped boardwill result in an error code indicating that no acquisition is running (ERR_DAQ_NOT_STARTED).
+Calling this command on a stopped board will result in an error code indicating that no acquisition is running (ERR_DAQ_NOT_STARTED).

 CMD_BUFFER_AVAL_NO_SAMPLE is deprecated.
 CMD_BUFFER_0_AVAL_NO_SAMPLE should be